Merton Council Plans Permanent Events Licence for Morden Park – What It Means for You

 3. Merton: The “Borough of Booze”?

 Merton’s increasing focus on alcohol licensing has already raised concerns.
-As reported by the Wimbledon Guardian, the borough is being labelled the “Borough of Booze” due to its approach to licensing policies:
+As reported by the Wimbledon Guardian, the borough is being labelled the “Borough of Booze” due to its approach to licensing policies.
+Read the Wimbledon Guardian article here (continued below).

 1. Read More About the Licence Application